VMawson/Data_Science_Tutorials/README.md

 # DataScience_Stats

-In this file I show some simple Statistical methods used in Data Science.
+In this file I demonstrate some simple Statistical methods used in Data Science.

 The Descriptive stats runs through concepts such as outliers, quartiles, standard deviation, z score and data grouping using dates.